FanatiQS/VerbalEyes-Scroll-Controller/doc/implementing.md

 * The argument `input` is any 8-bit character or EOF if there is input / data to read.
 * The return value is a boolean indicating if it is currently in configuration mode and handling data.
 * If it is in configuration mode, it is not allowed to call `verbaleyes_initialize`, `verbaleyes_setspeed` or `verbaleyes_resetoffset` until all data is handled and the configuration mode has been exited and the function returns false / 0.
 * If all data is handled and the function is still in configuration mode, the data was not a complete or a valid configuration instruction.
 Configuration mode will automatically exit if being open without a successful update for a specified amount of time.
-This time can be customised by defining the macro `CONFIGTIMEOUT` for the file `verbaleEyes_speed_controller.c`.
+This time can be customised by defining the macro `CONFIGTIMEOUT` for the file `./src/scroll_controller.c`.
 * Information about the structure of the input data can be found in the [README](../readme.md).

 ### verbaleyes_initialize